REAL WORLD KIDS OT

 - want to be involved in their child’s healing journey and learn more about the underlying causes of their child’s challenges, behaviours and emotions.

-- want to strengthen their family relationships (e.g. parent-child and/or siblings relationships)
+- want to strengthen their family relationships (e.g. parent-child and/or sibling relationships)

 WHO THIS IS NOT FOR: